andreasabel/inCode/entry/foldl-adjunction.md

 --
 -- * `f a -> b` (the ways to go out of `f`)
--- * `a -> u b` (the ways to go into `g`) instance Adjunction f u where
+-- * `a -> u b` (the ways to go into `g`) class Adjunction f u where
     leftAdjunct
         :: (f a -> b)       -- ^ the ways of going "out of" `f` -> (a -> u b)       -- ^ the ways of going "into" `u`